LukeGrahamLandry/inclusive-enchanting-mod/README.md

 # Inclusive Enchanting Mod

-A Minecraft mod for forge 1.16.5 that allows some enchantments to effect extra items.
+A Minecraft mod for forge 1.19 that allows some enchantments to effect extra items.
-Commissioned by Dynam0, see [worklog](worklog.txt) for payment information.

 ## Features
 - **Anvil and Enchantment Table can apply some enchants to extra items**